mimir-org/documents/docs/Mimir/status.md

 Mimir bears the mark of not having been tested against each other when refactored.
 And the communication between front and backend is not complete nor fully fleshed out.
 And is a potential break point in future development.

+# Component library

+Mimir and Tyle depends on generic components from the component library.
+This library has not been maintained properly and there is also a lot of app specific components that should be moved out.
+One should consider whether it should be discontinued or not.

 ## Summary